anuvihas-sk/Hangman-Game/README.md

 ### Main Files:
 - **`hangman.py`**: This is the core Python script that runs the game.
-- **`words.txt`**: A text file containing a list of words used in the game.
+- **`words.py`**: A text file containing a list of words used in the game.
 You can modify this list to add your own words.

 ## License